 For the reasons mentioned above, we do hope you consider the potential surrender of your dog seriously.
 If you have children in your household you are teaching them that animals are disposable by surrendering your dog.
 It is imperative that you explain to them why you are surrendering your dog.
 We understand you may be in a situation that is beyond your control, but you need to consider how your actions will impact your children.
 Keep in mind that your dog will potentially be going to a new home which could have children in it.
 Please do not dump your problems with your dog on those of us trying to help homeless Great Pyrenees.
 If the dog is aggressive or has health issues, please me truthful about them.

-We will do our best to try to assist you in rehoming your dog.
+We will do our best to try to assist you in taking your dog into rescue.